Frama-C/Frama-C-snapshot/INSTALL.md

 ## Installing Frama-C via your Linux distribution (Debian/Ubuntu/Fedora)

 **NOTE**: Distribution packages are not as up-to-date as OPAM packages.
-          We recommend using OPAM if possible.
+          We recommend using OPAM if at all possible.

-### Debian/Ubuntu

-If you are using Debian >= Squeeze 6.0 or Ubuntu >= Lucid Lynx 10.04 then a Frama-C package is provided:

-    sudo apt-get install frama-c

-or, if you don't want the Gtk-based GUI:

-    sudo apt-get install frama-c-base

-### Fedora

-If you are using Fedora >= 13 then a Frama-C package is provided:

-    yum install frama-c
+Also note that it is **not** recommended to mix Debian/Ubuntu OCaml packages with OPAM.
+When using OPAM, we recommend uninstalling all ocaml-* packages to ensure that only the OPAM version will be in the PATH.

+Debian/Ubuntu: `apt-get install frama-c`

+Fedora: `dnf install frama-c`

 ## Compiling from source